-- For Number Countdown Text, we applied the Appear and Disappear effects.
-You can also go for Flash Once if you have PowerPoint 2007 instead of applying Appear / Disappear with specific Delay Timings.
+- For the Number Countdown Text, we applied the Appear and Disappear effects.
+You can also go for Flash Once if you have PowerPoint 2007 instead of applying to Appear / Disappear with specific Delay Timings.
 Flash Once is not available in later versions.

 - We used Fly In animation for Channel Name and Peek In for Channel Slogan.